hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 * `skip_provider_registration` - (Optional) Should the AzureRM Provider skip registering any required Resource Providers?
 This can also be sourced from the `ARM_SKIP_PROVIDER_REGISTRATION` Environment Variable.
 Defaults to `false`.

 It's also possible to use multiple Provider blocks within a single Terraform configuration, for example to work with resources across multiple Subscriptions - more information can be found [in the documentation for Providers](https://www.terraform.io/docs/configuration/providers.html#multiple-provider-instances).

+---

+Additional advanced configuration includes:

+* `partner_id` - (Optional) A GUID/UUID provided by Microsoft that is added to the user agent to facilitate partner resource usage data collection.
+This can also be sourced from the `ARM_PARTNER_ID` Environment Variable.
+Defaults to an empty string.